MACROCAT INTERMEDIATE MACROECONOMICS

 http//:www.auburn.edu/~garriro

 Roger W. Garrison, "The Austrian School," in Brian Snowdon and Howard R. Vane, Modern Macroeconomics: Its Origins, Development, and Current State.
-Aldershot, England: Edward Elgar, 2005, available on the web (see below).
+Aldershot, England: Edward Elgar, 2005, available on the course website.

-Roger W. Garrison, Time and Money: The Macroeconomics of Capital Structure, London: Routledge, 2001 (key chapters available on the web).
+Roger W. Garrison, Time and Money: The Macroeconomics of Capital Structure, London: Routledge, 2001.
+(Chapters 1, 3, and 4 are available on the course website.)

-Purpose and Scope of the Course: Guided by the text and the materials available through the course web site, the lectures will develop the analytical tools needed to deal with such issues as unemployment, inflation, business cycles, and economic growth.
+Purpose and Scope of the Course: Guided by the text and the materials available through the course website, the lectures will develop the analytical tools needed to deal with such issues as unemployment, inflation, business cycles, and economic growth.
 An effort will be made to strike a balance between acquiring technical skills and achieving economic understanding.
-After completing the course, students should be able to identify the many fallacies in the following passage, which was penned in 1934 by a Albert Einstein:
+After completing the course, students should have a solid grasp of the several competing macroeconomic frameworks and of the nature and causes of the current macroeconomic malaise.
+They should be able to identify the many fallacies in the following passage, which inspird by John Maynard Keynes but was actually penned (in 1934) by Albert Einstein:

 Albert EinsteinOnly a fraction of the available human labor in the world is now needed for the production of the total amount of consumption goods necessary to life.
 Under a complete laissez-faire economic system, this fact is bound to lead to unemployment. ...
 This leads to a fall in sales and profits.
 Businesses go bust, which further increases unemployment and diminishes confidence in industrial concerns and therewith public participation in the mediating banks; finally the banks become insolvent through the sudden withdrawal of accounts and the wheels of industry therewith come to a complete standstill....
 If we could manage to prevent the purchasing power of the masses, measured in terms of goods, from sinking below a certain minimum, stoppages in the industrial cycle such as we are experiencing today [1934] would be rendered impossible.
 The logically simplest but most daring method of achieving this is a completely planned economy, in which consumption goods are produced and distributed by the community.